vasuto/ai-llm-gateway/README.md

 ## AI issues found and corrected

 - Cached response
-AI returned same responses (for the generate text request) with the cached=false to keep the indeponency but failed to fullfill the assignment request to marke whether ther responce is coming from cache or not marked by the flag Indicate cached=true/false in the response.
+AI returned same responses (for the generate text request) with the cached=false to keep the indeponency but failed to fullfill the assignment request to marke whether ther response is coming from cache or not marked by the flag Indicate cached=true/false in the response.

-Correct messed up order when first it saves it to the indepotency store and lookin to the cache was in the end.
+- Correct wrong order when first it saved it to the indepotency store and looking to the cache was in the end.

 - Extract out the generation from the handler to the generate service.